rinmeng/NodeNinjas/README.md

 ## Current status of the project:

-- All functional requirements met (99%)
+- All functional requirements met (100%)

-- All non-functional requirements met (99%)
+- All non-functional requirements met (100%)

-- All technical requirements met (99%)
+- All technical requirements met (100%)

-- 1% from each requirements are for minor bugs, and edge case.

 ## Known Bugs